arnabganguly/HDInsightHBaseYCSB/YSCB.md

     cluster.
 The path should have below format.

     ``` ssh <sshuser>@<clustername>.azurehdinsight.net ```

-3. Download the YCSB repository from the below destination  ``` curl -O --location https://github.com/brianfrankcooper/YCSB/releases/download/0.17.0/ycsb-0.17.0.tar.gz
-    ```
- 3. Run the below steps to create the HBase tables which will be used to load the datasets
+ 2. Run the below steps to create the HBase tables which will be used to load the datasets

  - Launch the HBase Shell
 ```hbase shell ```